turquoiseowl/i18n/README.md

 ### Features

-- Internationalize your application using the GNU PO standard; localize like the big kids
+- Leverages the GetText / PO ecosystem; localize like the big kids
 - Localize everything: HTML, Razor, C#, VB, JavaScript, .NET attributes and data annotations, ...
 - SEO-friendly; language selection varies the URL, and `Content-Language` is set appropriately
 - Automatic; no URL/routing changes required in the app